KiranDatta16/Business-Insights-360/README.md

 Tech used:
 -------------

-1.Mysql Workbench for data
+1. Mysql Workbench for data
 2.Power BI for visualisation and dashboards.
 3.Power Query for data cleaning and transformation 4.Data Analysis Expresions (DAX) for measures and calculated columns.
 5.M Language to create date related columns.
 6.Power BI Service and gateway for report sharing.

 ----------------------------------------------------------------